About Leslie Snow

 I consented to what became another awakening after another accident.

 The first accident happened 35 years earlier, when I got in a pickup truck with a strange man who’d had too much to drink.
 I flew through the windshield when he flipped the truck, suffering a broken back.
 A moment of unawareness with a very high cost.
 How could I have been so stupid to put my life at risk?
 Why did I get in that truck?
 My long convalescence gave me time to contemplate this why.
 Did I have a death wish?
-I started to meditate to figure out what was going on inside me.
-And over the next 35 years, I started to understand why I was so unaware.
+I started to meditate to figure out what was going on inside of me— consciousness, and outside me—reality.
+And over the next 35 years, I started to understand the big questions.

 We ended each class with a yoga cheer: “Woohoo!”
 The Wadesboro Woohoo Yoga Club was a group of mostly senior women in a small, rural community in North Carolina.
 I saw firsthand how yoga improved their physical problems, improving their osteoporosis and other problems with aging, helping their mental state, giving them courage to try difficult postures and improve their lives.
 Their success with yoga was my success; I wanted to go deeper into yoga so I could make helping others through yoga the focus of my life.
 To India for yoga teacher training!

 In India, my fellow yoga students and I would laugh because the guru taught us that yoga was good for every malady!
 Now I know it’s true.
 If you suffer the affects of aging, or the misfortunes of living, stuck in unhealthy physical and mental habits that lead to suffering, a change is required.
-Don't wait for an accident.
+Don’t wait for an accident.
 Let that change be yoga.
+Yoga can give you the tools for physical and mental health and happiness.
 Contact me for information on yoga programs for graceful aging.